Girls on the Verge

 Over the course of more than a thousand miles, friendships will be tested and dreams will be challenged.
 But ultimately, the girls will realize that friends are the real heroes in every story.

 Girls on the Verge is an incredibly timely novel about a woman’s right to choose.
 Sharon Biggs Waller brings to life a narrative that has to continue to fight for its right to be told, and honored.
-On sale April 9th 2019 from Holt Books for Young Readers.
+From Holt Books for Young Readers.

 - A Cosmopolitan Best New Book of 2019